alexgalayda/cAAE/README.md

 #### To start testing:
 We will test on the [BRATS](https://www.med.upenn.edu/sbia/brats2018/data.html) dataset.
 To access the dataset, follow [the instructions](https://www.med.upenn.edu/sbia/brats2018/registration.html) on the official website.
-At the end you should have a `BRATS2015_Training.zip`.
+At the end you should have a `BRATS{№}_Training.zip`.
+Place the archive in the folder where you want to save the dataset.